tokio-rs/website/content/docs/getting-started/hello-world.md

 It's worth reiterating that returned futures are lazy, i.e., no work is performed when calling the combinator.
-Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the entire task) is "spawned" (i.e., run).
-This is when the work that was previously defined starts getting run.
+Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the entire task) is 'spawned' (i.e., run).
+This is when the previously defined work starts getting run.
 In other words, the code we've written so far does not actually create a TCP stream.

 We will be digging more into futures (and the related concepts of streams and sinks) later on.